amirghm/Morood/README.md

 # LumberJack
-LumberJack is a Library powered by Lottie for android platform (soon in other platforms) that let you have interactive lottie or bodymovin animation which imported from Adobe AfterEffect
+LumberJack is a Library powered by Lottie for android platform (soon in other platforms) that let you have interactive lottie animation which imported from Adobe AfterEffect

 ![Dots Look to Drags](https://github.com/amirghm/LumberJack/blob/master/dots-look-to-drags.gif)